Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Results and Analysis

-\paragraph{Human Evaluation} We also conducted a human evaluation study to assess the quality of the generated trailers.
-For human evaluation, we include Random selection without TPs as a lower bound, the two best performing unsupervised models (i.e.,~\graphtrailer with and without TPs), and two supervised models: CCANet, which is the previous state of the art for trailer generation, and the supervised version of our model, which is the best performing model according to automatic metrics.\footnote{We do not include ground-truth trailers in the human evaluation, since they are post-processed (i.e.,~montage, voice-over, music) and thus not directly comparable to automatic ones.} We generated trailers for all movies in the held-out set.
-We then asked Amazon Mechanical Turk (AMT) crowd workers to watch all trailers for a movie, answer questions relating to the information provided (Q1) and the attractiveness (Q2) of the trailer, and select the best and worst trailer.
+We also conducted a human evaluation study to assess the quality of the selected trailer shots.
+For human evaluation, we include Random selection without TPs as a lower bound, the two best performing unsupervised models (i.e.,~\graphtrailer with and without TPs), and two supervised models: CCANet, which is the previous state-of-the-art for trailer moment identification, and the supervised version of our model, which is the best performing model according to automatic metrics.\footnote{We do not include gold-standard trailers in the human evaluation, since they are post-processed (i.e.,~montage, voice-over, music) and thus not directly comparable to automatic ones.} We generated trailers for all movies in the held-out set by concatenating the identified trailer shots.
+We then asked Amazon Mechanical Turk (AMT) crowd workers to watch all trailers for a movie, answer questions relating to the information provided (Q1) and the attractiveness (Q2) of the trailer, and select the best and worst trailer (see details in Appendix, Section~6).
 We collected assessments from five different judges per movie.

-Table~\ref{tab:human_evaluation} shows that \graphtrailer with TPs provides on average more informative (Q1) and attractive (Q2) trailers than all other systems.
+Table~\ref{tab:human_evaluation} shows that \graphtrailer with TPs provides on average more informative (Q1) and attractive (Q2) trailers than all other systems (pairwise differences are significant using a $\chi^{2}$ test).
 Although \graphtrailer without TPs and Supervised \graphtrailer are more often selected as best, they are also chosen equally often as worst.
 When we compute standardized scores (z-scores) using best-worst scaling \cite{bestworst}, \graphtrailer with TPs achieves the best performance (note that is also rarely selected as worst) followed by Supervised \graphtrailer.
 Interestingly, \graphtrailer without TPs is most often selected as best (24.40\%), which suggests that the overall approach of modeling movies as graphs and performing random walks instead of individually selecting shots helps create coherent trailers.
 However, the same model is also most often selected as worst, which shows that this naive approach on its own cannot guarantee good-quality trailers.

-We include video examples of generated trailers based on our approach in the Supplementary Material.
-Moreover, we provide a step-by-step graphical example of our graph traversal algorithm in the Appendix.